-Students determined to be eligible for resident tuition will maintain that eligibility upon re-enrollment within one full academic year of their most previous enrollment unless there is evidence that the student subsequently has abandoned resident status, for example, registering to vote in another state.
-Students failing to re-enroll within one full academic year must establish eligibility upon re-enrollment.
+Students determined to be eligible for resident tuition will maintain that eligibility upon re-enrollment within 12 months of their most recent enrollment unless there is evidence that the student subsequently has abandoned resident status (for example, registering to vote in another state).
+Students failing to re-enroll within 12 months must establish eligibility upon re-enrollment.

-Students initially classified as ineligible for resident tuition will retain that classification for tuition purposes until they provide documentation that they have qualified for resident tuition.
+Students initially classified as ineligible for resident tuition will retain that classification for tuition purposes until they provide clear and convincing evidence that they have established permanent domicile in Alabama.
 The burden of proof of change in eligibility rests on those requesting change.
 Evidence relevant to an initial determination of eligibility is also relevant to establishing a change in eligibility.

-Non-resident students who carry an academic load considered normal (10 or more hours) for students at Auburn University at Montgomery will be presumed to be in the state primarily for the purpose of gaining an education.
+Non-resident students who carry an academic load considered normal (10 or more hours per term) for students at Auburn University at Montgomery will be presumed to be in the State of Alabama primarily for the purpose of gaining an education and, thus, have not demonstrated the intent to establish a true domicile in Alabama.
 Clear and convincing proof may overcome this presumption, but again, the burden of proof rests on those requesting change in eligibility.
 Any change in resident tuition eligibility occurring during an academic term will not become effective until the registration for the succeeding term.

-The following types of evidence may contain data to establish 12-month residency in the state.
-At least five of the eight criteria must be met.
-In all cases the person must be 19 years of age or more or married; otherwise, the person's residency will be based on that of the parent or guardian.
+The following types of evidence may contain data to establish 12-month residency in the State of Alabama.
+In all cases the person must be at least 19 years of age or more or married, and financially independent.
+Otherwise, the person's residency will be based on that of the parent or quardian.

-- 1. Ownership of residential property and other real property in the state or continuous occupation or renting of an apartment, house, or other residential space in the state on an extended term of not less than 12 months. - 2.
-Full-time permanent employment in the state. - 3.
-Possession of state licenses required to do business or practice a profession in Alabama. - 4.
-Marriage to a bona fide Alabama resident. - 5.
-Location of voting registration. - 6.
-Filing Alabama resident tax returns. - 7.
-Current Alabama driver's license. - 8.
-Alabama vehicle title registration and payment of property taxes.
+- Ownership or rental of residential property in the State of Alabama and continuous occupation thereof on an extended term of not less than 12 consecutive months. - 2.
+Full-time permanent employment in the State of Alabama. - 3.
+Possession of State of Alabama licenses required to do business or practice a profession in Alabama. - 4.
+Legal marriage to a bona fide Alabama resid ent. - Registration to vote in the State of Alabama. - 6.
+Filing of Alabama resident income tax returns. - 7.
+Holding of a current Alabama driver 's license. - 8.
+Registration of vehicle in Alabama, and payment of property taxes thereon. - Evidence of banking activity within the State of Alabama for 12 consecutive months prior to making application for residency change.

-The Director of Admissions shall have the responsibility for determining whether a student is classified as an Alabama or non-Alabama student.
-Upon written request of the applicant, the decision of the Director of Admissions is subject to review by the Chancellor or a designated representative.
+The Director of Admissions at Auburn University at Montgomery shall have the responsibility for determining whether a student shall be classified as an Alabama or non-Alabama student.
+The decision of the Director of Admissions shall be subject to review by the Chancellor at Auburn University at Montgomery, or the designated representative of the Chancellor, upon written request of the applicant.